SGT LATSEEN BENSON

 Mission Accomplished on October 22, 2011

-Arriving to the United States, SGT Benson spent nine months as an inpatient at Walter Reed Army Medical Center before being released to out-patient treatment in Texas.
+Arriving in the United States, SGT Benson spent nine months as an inpatient at Walter Reed Army Medical Center before being released to out-patient treatment in Texas.

-SGT Benson enjoys spending time his wife, Jessica and son, Gage.
-Active in adaptive sports, Latseen participates in skiing, scuba diving, tennis, softball, basketball, sit-volleyball, fishing, shooting and hand-cycling.
+SGT Benson enjoys spending time with his wife, Jessica, and son, Gage, and daughter, Olivia.
+Jessica works as a CPA and Latseen stays busy taking care of his children when they’re not in school.
+He is also active in adaptive sports, Latseen participates in skiing, scuba diving, tennis, softball, basketball, sit-volleyball, fishing, shooting, and hand-cycling.
 He is a member of the VFW and the American Legion.

 *Initial project was a home renovation (12/15/2008)